 The data also appears to back up the fact that having master’s-prepared teachers translates to better test scores for students.
 For instance, Face the Facts USA illustrates that both elementary and high school students perform better on math scores under instruction from a teacher who holds a Master’s Degree in Education.

-Interestingly enough, according to data from the National Center of Education Statistics, the number of teachers receiving their Master’s in Education has remained somewhat constant over the past few years (146,432 in 2019) and has seen somewhat of a decline compared to a decade ago (185,127 in 2011).
+Interestingly enough, according to data from the National Center of Education Statistics, the number of teachers receiving their Master of Education has remained somewhat constant over the past few years (146,432 in 2019) and has seen somewhat of a decline compared to a decade ago (185,127 in 2011).
 This may be due to the competitive nature of the educational field for teachers coming out of the Great Recession in 2008, as well as other factors such as teacher longevity for educators already in established positions.
+Many programs also offer a teaching credential and a Master of Arts in Teaching to help give an initial pay boost to starting teachers.

-As you make the decision about whether an M.Ed is right for you, Bruise has some final parting tips.
+As you make the decision about whether an MEd is right for you, Bruise has some final tips.

 Brusie points out that although he is the one whose name is on his degree, it was really a joint effort to get the degree.
 He leaned heavily on his wife to take on more childcare and household responsibilities so he could get his schooling done and laughs that really, it was a dual degree for both of them.